-This was a real tough one to swing, and in the end I had to simply put in a border of these, not a full wall.
-I fitted some temperature reactive tiles to complement the shower head, which also go through various hues.
+This was a real tough one to swing, and in the end, I had to simply put in a border of these, not a full wall.
+I fitted some temperature reactive tiles to complement the showerhead, which also goes through various hues.
 It makes for a bit of a psychedelic shower, but there you go…

-Bit of a colourful theme developing here, isn’t there?
-I just wanted to go beyond the standard, normal mirrors, and found these.
-Studded into the glass – ‘like stars’ as I cringingly attempted to poetically describe it to someone recently – they light up and really brighten the space.
+Bit of a colorful theme developing here, isn’t there?
+I just wanted to go beyond the standard, normal mirrors and found these.
+Studded into the glass – ‘like stars’ as I cringingly attempted to poetically describe it to someone recently – they light up and brighten the space.
 If you position your head correctly, you can also work out what you’d look like with a halo, though I’m sure you probably already have one, of course….